I tried setting up correlation between traces and logs in CloudWatch Application Signals

 To correlate traces and logs, you need to specify the log output destination.

-(Optional) To enable Application Signals log correlation, additionally set the environment variable aws.log.group.names to the log group name of your application logs.
-This enables correlation of traces and metrics generated by your application with corresponding log entries in this log group.
-In this variable, replace $YOUR_APPLICATION_LOG_GROUP with the name of your application log group.
-If you have multiple log groups, you can use an ampersand (&) to separate them as in this example: aws.log.group.names=log-group-1&log-group-2.
-Setting this current environment variable is sufficient to enable log correlation for metrics.
+(Optional) To enable Application Signals log correlation, additionally set the environment variable aws.log.group.names to your application log's log group name.
+This allows traces and metrics generated by your application to be correlated with corresponding log entries in this log group.
+In this variable, replace $YOUR_APPLICATION_LOG_GROUP with your application's log group name.
+If you have multiple log groups, you can use ampersands (&) to separate them, as in this example: aws.log.group.names=log-group-1&log-group-2.
+To enable log correlation for metrics, just setting this current environment variable is sufficient.
 For more information, see Enable log correlation for metrics.
-To enable log correlation for traces, you also need to change your application's logging configuration.
-For more information, see Enable trace for log correlation.
+To enable log correlation for traces, you also need to modify your application's logging configuration.
+For more information, see Enable log correlation for traces.

-This will include the specified log group name in the cloudwatch_logs property of the span's aws property.
+With this configuration, the specified log group names will appear in the cloudwatch_logs property under the aws property of the span.

 {